octopus-network/octopus-docs/src/maintain/validator-deploy.md

 Octopus Network provides a auto-deploy service of validator nodes.
 Optionally, validator node operators can also [deploy and run it manually](./validator-deploy-manually.md).

-> **About the hardware configuration**
->
+### Hardware configuration

-> Auto-deploy service supports AWS, and will support other cloud services such as GCP in the future.
+Auto-deploy service supports AWS, and will support other cloud services such as GCP in the future.
+If you manually set up your validator node, you could refer to following configuration:
->
-> If you manually set up your validator node, you could refer to following configuration:
->

 > If using AWS, the default configuration is EC2 instance **t3.small**, CPU 2 cores, memory 2G, SSD storage 80G.
 >
 > If using GCP, the default configuration is instance **e2-small**, CPU 2 cores, memory 2G, SSD storage 128G.